Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 Advanced DCI includes specialized capabilities for high-risk file types:

-Office document inspection examines the complex XML structures of modern office files, identifying malicious content embedded within legitimate-appearing documents.
-Recent Microsoft research found that 61% of targeted attacks used specially crafted Office documents with embedded threats.
+• Office document inspection examines the complex XML structures of modern office files, identifying malicious content embedded within legitimate-appearing documents.
+Security research has found that a significant percentage of targeted attacks use specially crafted Office documents with embedded threats.

-PDF structural analysis navigates the complex object model of PDF files to identify malicious scripts, embedded files, and exploitation attempts.
-According to a 2024 analysis by Palo Alto Networks, PDF-based attacks increased by 37% as attackers sought alternatives to more heavily defended file types.
+• PDF structural analysis navigates the complex object model of PDF files to identify malicious scripts, embedded files, and exploitation attempts.
+PDF-based attacks have increased as attackers seek alternatives to more heavily defended file types.

-Archive format examination unpacks and analyzes compressed and container formats like ZIP, RAR, and ISO files, including nested archives that might contain malicious content.
-HP Wolf Security documented a 149% increase in attacks using archive formats during 2024, with attackers specifically exploiting the limited inspection capabilities of traditional security tools.
+• Archive format examination unpacks and analyzes compressed and container formats like ZIP, RAR, and ISO files, including nested archives that might contain malicious content.
+Security researchers have documented an increase in attacks using archive formats, with attackers specifically exploiting the limited inspection capabilities of traditional security tools.

 Integrated Threat Intelligence